 Condition the Cranberries

 Even after the cranberries are correctly dried, there may still be some residual moisture in the fruit that you can't feel.
 This shouldn't be enough to prevent the fruit from being safely preserved and mold-free.
-But you'll have a tastier, better product if you do what is called "conditioning" the dried fruit.
+But you'll have a tastier, better product if you "condition" the dried fruit.

-Once your dried cranberries are conditioned, store them in airtight containers away from direct light or heat.
-It's okay to fully fill the jars at this point: the 2/3 full was just for the conditioning phase when you needed to be able to shake the pieces around.
+- Once your dried cranberries are conditioned, store them in airtight containers away from direct light or heat.
+It's OK to fully fill the jars at this point; the 2/3 full was just for the conditioning phase when you needed to be able to shake the pieces around.